antononcube/Raku-Markdown-Grammar/README-work.md

 to be executed in the result notebook.

-**Remark:** If CLI script's argument `--output` is a non-empty string and `--format` is "whatever" or "automatic", then an attempt is made to conclude the format to convert to from the extension of the file name given `--output`.
+**Remark:** If CLI script's argument `--output` is a non-empty string and `--format` is "whatever" or "automatic", then an attempt is made to conclude the format to convert to from the extension of the file name given to `--output`.

 ------